bugthesystem/PhantomGPU/README.md

 │ RTX 4090    │ 32         │ 3,456.8      │ 9.8         │ Local        │
 └─────────────┴────────────┴──────────────┴─────────────┴──────────────┘

-Recommendation: A100 provides best performance for large-scale inference, RTX 4090 offers excellent price/performance for local development.
+Recommendation: A100 provides the best performance for large-scale inference.
+RTX 4090 offers excellent price/performance for local development.
 ```